Yes, certain UV rays can penetrate windows, but the extent depends on the glass type and UV wavelength.

 UVA radiation penetrates deeper into the skin than UVB.
 It reaches the dermis layer where collagen and elastin fibers reside—key components for maintaining youthful skin texture and elasticity.

-Prolonged UVA exposure leads to:
+Prolonged UVA exposure can contribute to:

-• Photoaging: Wrinkles, leathery texture, pigmentation spots.
+- Photoaging: Wrinkles, leathery texture, and pigmentation changes.

 The Role of Windows in Car Safety and Sun Exposure